Check how popular your Jetpack VideoPress videos are, with Jetpack Stats.

 Viewers can use the Captions Settings menu in the VideoPress player on the front-end of the site to customize the appearance of the subtitles or captions.

-VideoPress Shortcodes allow you to display your videos on any post or page on your site, giving you control over your media and content.
+Display your videos on any post or page on your site, using our quick shortcodes.

 Go to your WP Admin.